 What is the Homestead Exemption?

-It’s a program that will help Philadelphia homeowners reduce the taxable assessed value (effective for Tax Year 2014 and beyond) used for calculation of their tax bill.
+It’s a program that will help Philadelphia homeowners reduce the taxable assessed value used for calculation of their tax bill.
 Owning your home and residing in it as your primary residence are the only qualifications for the program.
 Get more information

 about the Homestead Exemption.